 I have always said that my favourite holiday was as a child when I went to Florida with my family.
 I always said I'd take my child one day and now we are.
 We leave in just over a week and I cannot wait to share the magic with our boy.

 Now do you see why we think Gran Canaria is the tops?
-Find your perfect family villa or apartment in Gran Canaria here!
+Choose from our villas in Gran Canaria here!